Res Sub Judice and Res Judicata

 The test is whether the parties had an opportunity of controverting it and if they had, the matter will be treated as actually controverted and decided.
 When the matter is actually in issue the same is heard and decided, but when it is constructively in issue from its very nature it could not be heard and decided, for this was a matter which might and ought to have been made a ground of attack or defense in the suit.
 An illustration or two will make the point clear.

 An issue which ought to have been raised earlier cannot be raised by the party in a successive round of litigation.
 In the case of Tata Industries Ltd. v.
-Grasim Industries Ltd., (2008) 10 SCC 187, the issue before the Supreme Court was that whether the jurisdiction to appoint the arbitrator u/s 11(6) of Arbitration and Conciliation Act, 1996, could be raised before the Supreme Court directly.
-The Supreme Court rejected the argument by holding that, ‘Question of locus standi not having been raised before the High Court could not survive in Supreme Court.
+Grasim Industries Ltd., (2008) 10 SCC 187, the issue before the Supreme Court was whether the jurisdiction to appoint the arbitrator u/s 11(6) of Arbitration and Conciliation Act, 1996, could be raised before the Supreme Court directly.
+The Supreme Court rejected the argument by holding that, ‘Question of locus standi not having been raised before the High Court could not survive in the Supreme Court.

-There are certain Exceptions when the principle cannot be applied:-
+There are certain exceptions when the principle cannot be applied:-

 - Not every finding in the earlier judgment would operate as a res judicata.
 Only an issue, which is ‘directly’ and ‘substantially’ decided in the earlier suit, would operate as res judicata.

 - Where the decision has not been given on merit, it would not operate, in case, the appeal of the judgement and decree of the court below is pending in the appellate court, as then the judgement of the court below cannot be held to be final, and the findings recorded therein would not operate as res judicata.

 - When the judgment is non-speaking.
 (Union of India v.
 Pramod Gupta (Dead) by LRs & Ors., (2005) 12 SCC 1).